Simvastatin and St. John's Wort: Can You Take Them Together?

 Why is this important?

-Simvastatin's job is to keep LDL cholesterol below a target your clinician has set, often after a heart attack, stroke, or diabetes diagnosis.
-Losing half of the active drug exposure means losing a meaningful chunk of LDL lowering.
-You will not feel anything different in the moment, but your cardiovascular risk creeps back up while you assume you are still protected.
+Simvastatin's job is to keep your LDL ("bad") cholesterol under a target your clinician has set, often after a heart attack, stroke, or a diabetes diagnosis.
+When St. John's wort cuts into the active drug exposure, you lose a meaningful share of that LDL lowering.

 What should you do?